VidyaSource/website/src/_content/blog/lessons-learned-react-component-library.md

 on their end and code completion in their IDEs.

-Let me also mention that some of our TypeScript APIs require [ARIA](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA) values to promote accessibility if we can't derive them ourselves.
+Let me also mention that some of our TypeScript APIs require [ARIA](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA) values to promote accessibility if we can't derive them ourselves from other props.

 ### Chakra UI